 The Dublin Institute for Advanced Studies was founded in 1940 as a publicly-funded independent centre for research in basic disciplines including Cosmic Physics, Theoretical Physics and Celtic Studies.
 Areas of astrophysics that are currently studied at DIAS include Star Formation, High-energy Astrophysics and Particle Acceleration Theory.
 The School of Cosmic Physics at DIAS is also the operator of Dunsink Observatory outside Dublin.

 The research groups at DIAS are active members of several major international collaborations including HESS, CTA, Km3NeT and ASTRO-X in addition to using data from major international telescopes such as Hubble.

-The Centre for Astrophysics at NUI, Galway brings together a number of research groups involved in different areas of astrophysics.
+The Centre for Astrophysics at the University of Galway brings together a number of research groups involved in different areas of astrophysics.
 Current areas of research involve exoplanets, Gamma-ray astronomy, star formation and destruction as well as investigation of pulsars.

 Each of the groups are involved in international collaboration on a number of different instruments, including the Very Large Array (VLA) radio telescopes in New Mexico and the VERITAS collaboration based in Arizona.
 A number of different instruments and observatories have also been built, including the Galway Astronomical Stokes Polarimeter (GASP) and the TRIFFID high angular resolution camera.